EYBlockchain/nightfall_3/README.md

 ## Next steps

 To understand much more about how Nightfall_3 works, how to run a Nightfall node against its deployed instances, how to configure it and how to get access with an x509 certificate, please see the Nightfall_3 [GitBook](https://westlad.gitbook.io/nightfall_3/).
+This is still being added to.

 ## Acknowledgements